rei/rei-cedar-docs/docs/components/rating/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell tab-name="Overview">

+<cdr-doc-alert>REI.com is currently using Bazaarvoice for ratings - styles documented here may not reflect the current styles provided by the tool.
+Reach out in #cedar-users for further guidance or questions.</cdr-doc-alert>

 ## Default

 Shows review rating with up to 5 stars highlighted.
 If rating is zero, star icons are displayed using the grey outline star icon.